charming-art/api/README.md

 # Charming

 Charming is a free, open-source, lightweight JavaScript library for creative coding.
-It offers a focused set of APIs for manipulating with SVG, Canvas, and HTML in a data-driven style, and is designed to integrate seamlessly with other libraries such as [D3](https://d3js.org/) and [p5](https://p5js.org/).
+It offers a focused set of APIs for manipulating with SVG, Canvas and HTML in a data-driven style, and is designed to integrate seamlessly with other libraries such as [D3](https://d3js.org/) and [p5](https://p5js.org/).

 <a href="https://observablehq.com/d/18b3d6f3affff5bb"><img src="./img/examples.png"  alt="examples"></a>